nelyj/interoperabilidad/README.md

 - `REDIS_URL`: A pointer to the Redis instance (e.g: `redis://myuser:mypass@redis-host:6379`).

-- `ISSUER_OIDC`: Is the URL for te issuer of ClaveUnica OpenID.
+- `ISSUER_OIDC`: Is the URL for the issuer of ClaveUnica OpenID.

 - `OP_CLIENT_ID`: Client ID to authenticate with https://www.claveunica.gob.cl/